hideyukiinada/ml/examples/readme_gan.md

 * Generator
 * Discriminator

-Generator, who is responsible for generating a real-looking fake image from noise.
+Generator is responsible for generating a real-looking fake image from noise.
-Discriminator, who is responsible for telling the fake objects from real objects.
+Discriminator is responsible for telling the fake objects from real objects.
 During a training process, you alternate training for Discriminator and Generator.
 As you iterate through many cycles, Generator learns to produce more real-looking fake images.
 Now GAN became very popular and there are many variants.
 Most notably DCGAN and CYCLE GAN.
 The latter can generate images of zebras from horse images!